The Finnish Social Science Data Archive (FSD) is a national resource centre for research and education.

 FSD is Finland’s national service provider for CESSDA, the Consortium of European Social Science Data Archives, which provides services to researchers internationally.
 FSD has worked toward responsible open science in Finland since 1999.

-The archive is a national resource centre funded by the Ministry of Education and Culture and the Tampere University.
+The archive is a national resource centre funded by the Ministry of Education and Culture and Tampere University.
 In addition, FSD receives project funding for research infrastructure projects from the Academy of Finland and CESSDA.
 Occasionally, FSD works on projects funded by other actors.

 FSD's main functions are